hhandika/segul/README.md

 ### Datatype

-The app support both DNA and amino acid sequences.
+SEGUL supports both DNA and amino acid sequences.
 It will check whether the sequences contain only valid IUPAC characters of the datatype.
 By default, it sets to DNA sequences.
 Use the option `--datatype aa` if your input is amino acid sequences.
 For example:

 ```Bash
 segul convert -d /alignments -f nexus --datatype aa
 ```

-Learn more about supported data type [here](https://github.com/hhandika/segul/wiki/4.-Command-Options#data-types).
+Learn more about supported data types [here](https://github.com/hhandika/segul/wiki/4.-Command-Options#data-types).

 ### Output